 If you have invested in an expensive engineered wood or solid wood floor, stains are often one of the biggest problems.
 They are visible, stubborn and annoying and they ruin the appearance of the floor you have blown your hard-earned money for.
 Because of the stains, you often end up searching for the best solution, which may cost a lot and not always be the best solution really.
 However, do not panic, because there is always a big chance to bring your floor back to its initial beauty and flawless appearance before the annoying stains ruined it.
 After all, life is life and prevention is a good thing, but accidents can happen anytime and to anyone, so you are not the first one struggling with such a problem.
-Here are a few advice and recommendations for you and present to you the most convenient and methods of removing stains out of hardwood and engineered wood floors.
+Here are a few pieces of advice and recommendations for you and present to you the most convenient methods of removing stains out of hardwood and engineered wood floors.